LayerManager/layman/doc/data-storage.md

 When user [patches existing map](rest.md#patch-map), data is saved in the same way.

 ### Tasks
 Information about asynchronous tasks consists of few parameters necessary for Celery task runner.
-In case of publushing or patching new layer or map, it includes e.g. task name, owner name, layer/map name, and additional parameters derived from HTTP POST/PATCH parameters.
+In case of publishing or patching layer or map, it includes e.g. task name, owner name, layer/map name, and additional parameters derived from HTTP POST/PATCH parameters.

 Task information are saved to [Redis](#redis) only.